gooddata/gooddata-ruby/_posts/2014-01-02-working-with-objects.markdown

   report.uri
 {% endhighlight %}

-####Difference between list and single-object response

-**NOTE:** When you query for individual objects, a class is returned through Ruby SDK.
-When you query for all objects of a specified type, a hash is returned.
-The API endpoints return only a subset of the available data during collection queries.

-If you need to work with full objects, you can use deploy the following method:

-{% highlight ruby %}
-client = GoodData.connect 'YOUR-USER@gooddata.com', 'YOUR_PASS'
-project = client.projects('YOUR-PROJECT-ID')

-reports = project.reports.map { |data| GoodData::Report[data['link']] }
-{% endhighlight %}

-The above performs N+1 requests on the API, which may result in slow performance.
-When using this method, deploy it against the smallest usable collection to speed performance.

 ###Translating URIs to identifiers

 In some cases, you may have the object identifier and need to acquire the datacenter-unique URI.
 If you know the object type, you can execute a query similar to the following, which is looking for an attribute object identifier: